nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

   to finish, using a minimal snapshot-only guard so no user prompt text is recorded.
 It needs `jq` and relies on the Copilot Agent hooks **Preview** feature, so it is opt-in.
+- **Stack 4 is now the immediate priority.** NHSE Engineering has moved `asdf` to **Contain** and `mise` to **Mainstream** on the Tech Radar, so the repository template should reflect that change before the other outstanding stacks.
-- **PR 15 (native/Docker parity)** is a low-risk foundation: it adds native pins for the CLIs still missing one (`shellcheck`, `hadolint`, `lychee`, `jq`) so the native and Docker paths agree, without changing the tool manager — so it needs no ADR and can land on its own. (`editorconfig-checker`, `gitleaks` and `nodejs` are already at native/Docker parity.)
+- **PR 15 (parity + inventory)** remains the low-risk foundation: it closes the missing native pin and runtime inventory gaps without changing the tool manager, so it needs no ADR and can land on its own.
+- **PR 24 (version refresh)** is the new middle layer in Stack 4.
+After PR 15 settles the dependency inventory, PR 24 updates the pinned versions across the toolchain, Docker image comments, and workflow action SHAs or versions, including any action that now needs replacement rather than a simple bump.
-- **PR 20 (asdf → mise)** builds on PR 15 and is analysis-only and ADR-gated: it changes a documented, org-wide prerequisite, so land it behind maintainer agreement rather than as a routine stacked PR.
+- **PR 20 (asdf → mise)** now follows immediately after PR 24 and remains ADR-gated because it changes a documented, org-wide prerequisite.
+It should be treated as the preferred post-refresh end state, not as a speculative future improvement.
 - **PR 18 supersedes the former Optional A**: rather than forcing `make lint` to check all markdown links repo-wide, it fixes `check=branch` base resolution so branch-scoped link checking is correct and consistent with the other `lint-*`